Introduction to JPQL

 Conclusion

-JPQL is used to perform several database operations, especially on persistent entities.
-This document clearly explains each and every aspect of JPQL in an efficient manner.
+Developers use JPQL to perform several database operations, particularly on persistent entities.
+This document clearly explains each and every aspect of JPQL efficiently.

 Recommended Articles

 This is a guide to JPQL.
-Here we discuss how Entity JavaBeans Query Language works, along with some features, methods and different examples.
+Here we discuss how Entity JavaBeans Query Language works, along with some features, methods, and examples.
 You can also go through our other related articles to learn more –